CharbouLy/test-dev-react/README.md

 ```

 The `<RegisterForm />` component will be the one you just refactored, and the `<Login />` one will be one you will create based on what you just did on the *Task 1*.

+*Don't worry too much about css, the only required thing is the tab style working properly.*